angeliquerivera/mongo-experiments/notes/mongoose-notes.md

 ## What is a schema?

 - Schema" refers to an organizational blueprint of how a DB and its collections are put together.
 - A subschema is good to have when the parent schema will have nested data that itself is plentiful.
 It may not be necessary to define a subschema if the nested data is only a few simple fields.

+## What is a model?

+- A model is a fancy constructor compiled from schema definitions.
+- An instance of a model is called a document.
+- Models are responsible for creating and reading documents from the underlying MongoDB database.
+- When you call `mongoose.model()` on a schema, Mongoose complies a model for you.

 ### How is a schema used in the creating and updating of documents?